garado/awesome-keynav/.github/README.md

 The navigator controls moving through areas

-Every widget must have a root area
+Every widget has a root area
   - You don't interact with the root area; it just acts as a container for other areas
   - Other areas must be appended to root (`nav_root:append(your_area_name)`)